AdobeDocs/workfront-learn.en/help/workfront-proof/review-and-approve-work/review-and-approve-a-proof.md

 The [!UICONTROL New Proof] email also contains essential information about the proof:

 * The name of the proof is the subject line of the email.
-* The thumbnail gives you a quick look at what you’ll be reviewing.
+* The thumbnail gives you a quick look at what you'll be reviewing.
-* The version number lets you know which version of the proof you’ll be looking at.
+* The version number lets you know which version of the proof you'll be looking at.
-* And, most importantly, the deadline appears two places in the email—right above the proof details section and in the gray bar for the workflow stage you’re part of.
+* And, most importantly, the deadline appears two places in the email—right above the proof details section and in the gray bar for the workflow stage you're part of.

-Once you’re ready to start your review, all you have to do is click the blue [!UICONTROL Go to proof] button and the file automatically opens in the [!DNL Workfront] proofing viewer.
+Once you're ready to start your review, all you have to do is click the blue [!UICONTROL Go to proof] button and the file automatically opens in the [!DNL Workfront] proofing viewer.

 ### Open a proof from [!UICONTROL Home]

-If you’re working in [!DNL Workfront] and have been asked to approve a proof, you’ll find an assignment in the [!UICONTROL Work List] of [!DNL Workfront] [!UICONTROL Home].
-It’s helpful to select just [!UICONTROL Approvals] from the [!UICONTROL Filter], so you can focus on that type of work.
+If you're working in [!DNL Workfront] and have been asked to approve a proof, you'll find an assignment in the [!UICONTROL Work List] of [!DNL Workfront] [!UICONTROL Home].
+It's helpful to select just [!UICONTROL Approvals] from the [!UICONTROL Filter], so you can focus on that type of work.

 ![An image of [!DNL Workfront] [!UICONTROL Home] with the [!UICONTROL Approvals] filter activated and a proof selected from the list.](assets/open-proof-from-home.png)

-It’s important to note that proofs show up in [!DNL Workfront] [!UICONTROL Home] only if you’re assigned to approve it.
-If you’ve just been asked to only review the proof, it will not show up in [!DNL Workfront] [!UICONTROL Home] when you select [!UICONTROL Approvals ]from the filter list.
+It's important to note that proofs show up in [!DNL Workfront] [!UICONTROL Home] only if you're assigned to approve it.
+If you've just been asked to only review the proof, it will not show up in [!DNL Workfront] [!UICONTROL Home] when you select [!UICONTROL Approvals ]from the filter list.

 Select the proof approval in the [!UICONTROL Work List], then click the [!UICONTROL Go to Proof] link to open it into the proofing viewer.

-Depending on your organization’s proof and project workflows, you may see a task assignment in [!DNL Workfront] [!UICONTROL Home] instead of a proof approval request.
-In this case, you’ll open the proof from the [!UICONTROL Documents] section of the task itself (see below for instructions).
+Depending on your organization's proof and project workflows, you may see a task assignment in [!DNL Workfront] [!UICONTROL Home] instead of a proof approval request.
+In this case, you'll open the proof from the [!UICONTROL Documents] section of the task itself (see below for instructions).

 You may also find proofs to review on a [!DNL Workfront] dashboard that was created specifically for your team or organization to help manage proof workflows.